boingboomtschak/boingboomtschak.github.io/about.md

 # about me

-current junior in the computer science B.S. program at Seattle U. interested in language design, metacognition in software development, building full-stack end-to-end systems, and the intersection of art, design, and development.
+current junior in the computer science B.S. program at Seattle U pursuing a minor in studio art. interested in language design, metacognition in software development, building full-stack end-to-end systems, and the intersection of art, design, and development.

 <br />